 These accidents can occur where employees are untrained or inexperienced in operating an angle grinder.
 An angle grinder is used in many industries including welding, farming and crash repairs.
 These cases can be caused by the employer not providing proper training and/or safety equipment.

 The use of asbestos was permitted in the construction industry in Ireland for a number of years.
 Exposure to asbestos dust or fibres can lead to a variety of respiratory injuries including lung cancer, mesothelioma and asbestosis.
 These injuries are complicated and it can take several years for symptoms to develop and be diagnosed.
-If you have been diagnosed with lung cancer, mesothelioma and asbestosis you may be entitled to bring a personal injuries claim.
+If you have been diagnosed with lung cancer, mesothelioma and asbestosis you may be entitled to bring an accident at work personal injuries claim*.

 Back injury at work

 The number one reason an employee suffers a back injury is due to inadequate training and/or work equipment.
 Spinal cord injuries are very serious and in a lot of cases surgery is necessary.
 The most common back injuries include fractured vertebrae, herniated disks and soft tissue sprains.

 Building sites can be very dangerous and there is an obligation on your employer to minimise risks and put the relevant safety procedures in place.
 Injuries can be caused by falls from scaffolding, faulty machinery, falling objects and/or lifting heavy objects.

 Burns can be caused by chemicals, extreme heat, electrical equipment and/or machinery.
 Burns can cause permanent injuries which lead to constant pain, distress and psychological symptoms.
 It is your employer’s responsibility to provide you with a safe place of work.